 Glenwood is a somewhat small village located in the state of Illinois.
 With a population of 8,715 people and two constituent neighborhoods, Glenwood is the 238th largest community in Illinois.

-Glenwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Glenwood is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Glenwood who work in office and administrative support (16.25%), sales jobs (11.27%), and management occupations (7.69%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Glenwood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Glenwood is a village of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Glenwood who work in office and administrative support (14.25%), management occupations (9.24%), and sales jobs (7.49%).

 Also of interest is that Glenwood has more people living here who work in computers and math than 95% of the places in the US.

-In Glenwood, a lot of people use the train to get to work every day though Glenwood is a relatively small village.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small village, Glenwood has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

-The per capita income in Glenwood in 2010 was $23,842, which is middle income relative to Illinois and the nation.
-This equates to an annual income of $95,368 for a family of four.
+The per capita income in Glenwood in 2018 was $25,725, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
+This equates to an annual income of $102,900 for a family of four.
 However, Glenwood contains both very wealthy and poor people as well.

-Glenwood is an extremely ethnically-diverse village.
+Glenwood is a very ethnically-diverse village.
 The people who call Glenwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glenwood residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Glenwood include Italian, Irish, Polish, and English.
+Important ancestries of people in Glenwood include German, Irish, Polish, Dutch, and African.

 The most common language spoken in Glenwood is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Polish.